Course Assistant

 • An important facet of R is that it should serve as your sole calculator.

-• Try these commands in your .R file by typing them in and clicking Ctr + Enter on each line.
+• Try these commands in your .R file by typing them in and clicking Ctr + Enter on each line for a PC and Cmd + Return on a Mac computer.

 3 + 4